DMIT-2018/DMIT-2018.github.io/about/LOGs.md

     - Distinguish between validation attributes and attributes that describe table/column characteristics
     - Apply attributes to entities to identify primary keys for EF
     - Describe what is meant by a "navigation property" in Entity Framework
-    - Define the term "Object Graph" and how it relates to an Entity model that uses navigation properties
+    - Define the term "Object Graph" and how it relates to an Entity model that includes navigational properties
     - Create entity classes that represent/model the structure of database tables, using appropriate attributes and navigation properties
 - DAL Class
     - Describe the role of a DbContext class in EF